 So, the attempt to demonize a term is born out of religious prejudice.
 It’s a ploy to disparage practice which does not align with the Western theological construct.
 Abrahamic religions control much of the cultural narrative with 4 billion members.
 So, they make Humanism evil because it threatens their customer base.
 Above all, it’s a strategy to keep their paying customers, and Humanism is a threat to this cash flow.
 If you are a humanist, you are an enemy of their cash flow.

-Other researchers of the early 18th like Kersey Graves thought that the light of the origins would be the end of Western Organized Religion.
-But, they underestimated the power of religious indoctrination.
+Other researchers of the early 18th like Kersey Graves thought the light of the origins would be the end of Western Organized Religion.
+These researchers underestimated the power of religious indoctrination.
 All the sects of the Abrahamic tradition borrowed from what they later demonized as Pagan or Occult heresy.
 This is exactly what is happening with the terms humanism and humanist.

 Different Categories of Western Religion Devotees